ogradyc01/GoldenCheetah/First-Steps:-Prerequisites.md

 You can also build a GoldenCheetah version from the source code available here at GitHub.

-Please be aware that this user guide will not provide any further information about these options.
-But it assumes that you have installed a offical final build.
+Please be aware that this user guide will not provide any further information about these options, But assumes that you have installed an offical final build.